The Default Gateway Is Not Available in windows 10 (Solved)

 Reinstall Network Adapters Driver

 Most of the time due to an outdated network driver your network adapter fails to get an IP or Default IP address from the router.
-Reinstalling the network adapter driver probably a good solution to fix the problem.
+Reinstalling the network adapter driver is probably a good solution to fix the problem.

-Uninstall network adapter driver
+Uninstall the network adapter driver

 - This will display all installed device driver list,